geh4y8/recipes/README.md

 ==================================

 ###About:
-	This rails app allows users to add recipes with a rating.
+	This rails app allows users to add recipes with a rating and tag them for categorization.
-	Users can also tag recipes under subjects to help with categorization and the tags can also be used to retrieve all recipes within the tag.
+	Users can view recipes sorted within each tag by the ratings given.
+	Bootstrap is used to style the page through the asset pipeline.
+A form partial is used to create and edit a recipe 	object.

 	Click [here](http://recipes2.herokuapp.com) to play with a live version!